|

 compliance program pursuant to the implementing rules and regulations

 of Presidential Decree No. 1586.
+SEC.

 18. Financial Liability for Environmental Rehabilitation.